DarkStar1997/Parallel-AES-Algorithm-using-CUDA/README.md

 # Parallel-AES-Algorithm-using-CUDA

-This project demonstrates AES encryption and decryption on NVIDIA GPUs using CUDA and achieves nearly 5x performance boost compared to a decent serial CPU implementation.
+This project demonstrates AES encryption and decryption on NVIDIA GPUs using CUDA and achieves upto 3x performance boost compared to a decent serial CPU implementation.

 ## Building the project
 ```bash